fiduswriter/fiduswriter-citation-api-import/README.rst

 FidusWriter-Citation-API-import is a Fidus Writer plugin to allow for import of citations from external sources via API.

-Currently these citation sources are supported: Worldcat, Sowiport, Crossref, Datacite.
+Currently these citation sources are supported: Sowiport, Crossref, Datacite.